POCUS ECHO

 Chief, POCUS US Division, Department of Emergency Medicine

 Dr. Ferre graduated from the Medical College of Wisconsin.
 He completed his residency in emergency medicine at Maine Medical Center.
-Following residency, Dr. Ferre served 3 years on active duty for the United States Air Force at Wilford Hall Medical Center where he was the Emergency Ultrasound Director for the SAUSHEC Emergency Medicine Residency program.
+Following residency, Dr. Ferre served three years on active duty for the United States Air Force at Wilford Hall Medical Center where he was the emergency ultrasound director for the SAUSHEC emergency medicine residency program.

 Daryl G. Morrical, M.D., FACP, FCCP